tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 §  **TF_InitProfiler**

-TF_InitProfiler is the entry point to initialize the plugin profiler, you need to define and implement this function if you want to enable profiler through modular interface.
-This function will be automatically loaded and invoked by TensorFlow if you defined this function.
+TF_InitProfiler is the entry point to initialize the plugin profiler, you need to define and implement this function if you want to enable profiler through the Modular TensorFlow interface.
+This function will be automatically loaded and invoked by TensorFlow if you define this function.

 Example:
 ```